shlomif/awesomeo/README.md

 ---
 [**MongooseIM**](https://github.com/esl/MongooseIM) is robust and efficient XMPP platform aimed at large installations.
 Specifically designed for enterprise purposes, it is fault-tolerant, can utilize resources of multiple clustered machines and easily scale in need of more capacity (by just adding a box/VM).
 MongooseIM can accept client sessions over vanilla XMPP, Websockets, HTTP long-polling (a.k.a.
 BOSH), and a REST API.

 The MongooseIM platform comes with server-side components and client libraries.
 We provide a test suite and a monitoring server.
-We recommand third-party, open source client libraries for XMPP and REST API.
+We recommend third-party, open source client libraries for XMPP and REST API.

 ![mim](https://github.com/esl/MongooseIM/blob/master/doc/MongooseIM_logo.png)